Nonparametric estimation of multivariate convex-transformed densities: Proofs

 Finally, we prove consistency for decreasing models.
-We need a general property of convex sets. \begin{lem} Let $\mathcal A$ be the class of closed convex sets $A$ in $\Real^d$ and $P$ be a Lebesgue absolutely continuous probability measure with bounded density.
-Then:
+We need a general property of convex sets. \begin{lem} Let $\mathcal A$ be the class of closed convex sets $A$ in $\Real^d$ and let $P$ be a Lebesgue absolutely continuous probability measure with bounded density.
+Then, $\|\mathbb{P}_{n}-P\|_{\mathcal A}\to_{a.s.} 0$. \end{lem} \begin{pf} Let $D$ be a convex compact set.
+By Theorem 8.4.2 in \citet {MR1720712}, the class $\mathcal{A}\cap D$ has a finite set of $\varepsilon$-brackets.
+Since the class $\mathcal{A}$ is invariant under rescaling, the result follows from Lemma~\ref{mle-cons-GC}. \end{pf} \begin{lem} For a decreasing model $\Model(h)$, the sequence of MLEs $\hat g_{n}$ is almost surely uniformly bounded below. \end{lem} \begin{pf} We will apply Lemma~\ref{mle-dexi-bound} to the sequences $\hat g_{n}$ and $\{n\}$.
+By the strong law of large numbers and Lemma \ref {ch-def-dintegr}, we have